Bashundhara Kings: 2021–22 season

+On 16 August 2022, Bashundhara Kings clinched their third league title in a row and thus, qualified for the 2023 AFC Champions League Play-off round.
+They would become the first Bangladeshi club to play in any stage of this tournament since its re-introduction in 2002.
+Their top goal scorer and highest assist provider that season was Robson Azevedo with 16 goals and 11 assists.
+Anisur Rahman Zico kept 11 clean sheets which was more than any other goalkeeper during the league season.

+2022–23 season

+On 26 May 2023, Kings became the first team in history to lift four consecutive Bangladesh Premier League titles when they defeated Sheikh Russel KC 6–4 at the Bashundhara Kings Arena.
+The league's top scorer was King's Dorielton Gomes with 18 Goals and while his teammate Robson Azevedo was the highest assist provider for the second consecutive season by registering 10 assists.
+Anisur Rahman Zico again finished the season with the most clean sheets.

 Home venue

-From 2018–2021, the 20,000-plus-capacity Sheikh Kamal Stadium was the home ground of Bashundhara Kings.
+From 2018 to 2021, the 20,000-plus-capacity Nilphamari International Stadium was the home ground of Bashundhara Kings.
 It is situated at Nilphamari District.

-In 2020, Kings’ home venue, Sheikh Kamal Stadium in Nilphamari, had taken a brand new look as the whole stadium has dawned Bashundhara Kings themed colors.
+In 2020, Kings' home venue, Nilphamari International Stadium had taken a brand new look as the whole stadium has dawned Bashundhara Kings themed colors.

 Bashundhara Kings Arena

 In 2019, it was confirmed that the Bashundhara Kings Arena will be the next destination for Kings.
 In the North Zone of the Bashundhara Sports Complex, there will be a football facility with a state-of-the-art natural grass playground of FIFA standard.
 Complemented with international standard dressing room facilities for both home and away team and match officials, 14,000 capacity gallery, VIP boxes, press conference, press box for proper broadcasting requirements and with broadcast-quality lighting of international standard.

 From, 2021–22 Bangladesh Premier League, Bashundhara Kings started using Bashundhara Kings Arena as their home venue.
 On 17 February 2022, Bashundhara Kings played against Bangladesh Police FC, during the first ever match hosted by the Bashundhara Kings Arena, where Bashundhara Kings won 3–0 against Bangladesh Police FC.